hhomaei/aml/README.md

 Lecturer: Hossein Homaei

-Affiliation: Assistant Professor at the Department of Electrical and Computer Engineering at Tarbiat Modares University
+Affiliation: Assistant Professor at the Department of Electrical and Computer Engineering- Tarbiat Modares University